The Forgotten Ally: Why EU needs Türkiye more than ever

 Despite the familiar litany of criticisms and counterclaims, the strategic rationale for rapprochement has never been more compelling.

 "The relationship between the EU and candidate countries is asymmetrical to the advantage of the EU.
-As the EU decides who can join under which conditions, what the EU says in its reports is of particular importance and critical,” Dr Erhan Icener, an associate professor of Political Science and International Relations at Istanbul Sabahattin Zaim University, tells TRT World.
+As the EU decides who can join under which conditions, what the EU says in its reports is of particular importance and critical,” Dr Erhan Icener, a professor of Political Science and International Relations at Istanbul Sabahattin Zaim University, tells TRT World.

 For close observers of Türkiye-EU relations, this acrimony is unsurprising.
 Accession talks have been effectively frozen, stalled by disputes over the Copenhagen political criteria and unresolved tensions around the Cyprus island.